visgl/deck.gl/docs/attribute-management.md

 ### Introduction to Vertex Attributes

-deck.gl layers use WebGL to draw to the screen, and WebGL draw calls need to be provided with on a carefully prepared description of the geometry to be rendered.
+deck.gl layers use the WebGL technology to render visualization elements.

-In WebGL, such geometry descriptions are called **vertex attributes** and are specified using JavaScript typed arrays (e.g. `Float32Array` or `Uint8Array`).
+To have the WebGL drawing command work, multiple things need to be provided and configured beforehand and the geometric description of the to-be-rendered element is one of them.
+In WebGL, all geometry elements are made of a set of vertices, and each vertex has multiple attributes to determine how it will be rendered to the screen.
+These attributes are called **vertex attributes** and are provided by users using JavaScript typed arrays (e.g. `Float32Array` or `Uint8Array`).

-During rendering, these vertex attributes will become available layer's vertex shader executing on the GPU.
+During rendering, these vertex attributes will become available in vertex shaders executing on the GPU.

 Part of designing a new WebGL layer is creating an elegant mapping from a set of data properties in JavaScript to a set of WebGL vertex attributes,